XRPLF/xrpl-dev-portal/content/infrastructure/configuration/server-modes/index.md

 parent: configure-rippled.html
 metadata:
   indexPage: true
+seo:
-blurb: Information on how to run a core server in different modes specialized for different purposes.
+    description: Information on how to run a core server in different modes specialized for different purposes.
 ---
 # Server Modes